 FREN430French and Francophone Cultures From the 19th Century to the Contemporary PeriodA study of the Romantic and Realist movements of the 19th century (focusing on authors such as Hugo and Flaubert) and Symbolist poetry (such as Baudelaire and Rimbaud).
 In the 20th century, a study of the modernists (such as Gide and Proust); the Existentialists (such as Camus and De Beauvoir); and postmodern fiction (such as Beckett and Le Clézio).
 In looking at the evolution of themes and textual practices, students will learn how the French-speaking world of today was shaped by the political, historical, and social changes following the French Revolution, the Franco-Prussian War and two World Wars; and by the era of colonization and decolonization.Prerequisite: FREN-301 or FREN-301S

-FREN435/FREN 490Advanced Literary and Cultural StudiesCourses focused on major authors (such as Molière), cultural movements (such as Existentialism), or themes (such as love, or national identity) in the French-speaking world.
+FREN435Advanced Literary and Cultural StudiesCourses focused on major authors, cultural and philosophical movements, or themes in the French-speaking world.
 Topics will vary according to student or faculty interest.
 May be repeated for credit if content is different.Prerequisite: FREN-301 or FREN-301S

 FREN490/FREN 435Senior SeminarTopics in French and/or Francophone literatures, culture, and history.Prerequisite: FREN-301 or FREN-301S; French major or permission.